awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-private-network-bastion.md

 1. Check for user permissions\.
 Be sure that your account in AWS Identity and Access Management \(IAM\) has sufficient permissions to create and manage VPC resources\.

-1. This tutorial assumes that you are adding the bastion host in an existing Amazon VPC, as defined in [Create the VPC network](vpc-create.md)\.
+1. Use your Amazon MWAA VPC\.
+This tutorial assumes that you are attaching the bastion host to your existing Amazon MWAA Amazon VPC\.
+The Amazon VPC must be in the same region as your Amazon MWAA environment and have two public subnets and two private subnets, as defined in [Create the VPC network](vpc-create.md)\.

-1. You need an Amazon EC2 SSH key in your target region to connect to the virtual servers\.
+1. Create an SSH key\.
+You need to create an Amazon EC2 SSH key \(**\.pem**\) in the same Region as your Amazon MWAA environment to connect to the virtual servers\.
 If you don't have an SSH key, see [Create or import a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Objectives<a name="private-network-objectives"></a>

 In this tutorial, you'll do the following:

-1. Create a Linux Bastion Host instance\.
+1. Create a Linux Bastion Host instance using a [AWS CloudFormation template for an existing VPC](https://fwd.aws/vWMxm)\.

 1. Authorize inbound traffic to the bastion instance's security group using an ingress rule on port `22`\.